janekx21/bachelor-thesis/chapters/ba.typ

   [grouping], [```( restriction | atomic )```], [```js choice($.restriction, $.atomic)```],
 )

-I also, in a second step, transformed typical BNF constructs into more readable tree sitter rules.
-These include
+In a second step the rules where transformed from typical BNF constructs into more readable tree sitter rules.
+These transformations are shown in the following table.

 #j-table(
   columns: (2fr, 3fr, 3fr), table.header([*Construct*], [*OWL BNF*], [*tree sitter grammar*]),